TrevorBurgoyne/turtlebot-follower/README.md

         >> rosrun follower follower.py
 This will begin the routine implemented in `src/follower/src/follower.py`.

-# Turtlebot3 Setup
+# TurtleBot3 Setup
 - [Required Resources](#required-resources)
 - [Configure Remote PC](#configure-remote-pc)
 - [Configure the TurtleBot3](#configure-the-turtlebot3)
 - [Connect to the TurtleBot3 from the Remote PC](#connect-to-the-turtlebot3-from-the-remote-pc)

 The procedure presented here was developed after pouring through documentaiton and after much trial and error.
-The main resourse used as a reference is the official Turtlebot [emanual](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup).
+The main resourse used as a reference is the official TurtleBot [emanual](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup).
 Some additional steps are included in this procedure that were not very explicit in the emanual.
 ## Required Resources:
-- Turtlebot3 Burger running ROS Noetic and Ubuntu 20.04
+- TurtleBot3 Burger running ROS Noetic and Ubuntu 20.04
 - Monitor + HDMI cable
 - USB Keyboard
 - PC running Ubuntu 20.04